redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge5a-Intro-To-AKS.md

   * Now that your pod and app are running, lets connect to it
   * Use the ``kubectl port-forward`` command to forward port ``8080`` on your local machine over to your pod
+  * You may wish to use "nohup" and "&" to send the kubectl port-forward command to the background in order to release kubectl's control of the shell
   * Once this is successfully completed, we can test this by going to your browser and accessing ``http://localhost:8080``

 ![akskubectlcreate](./images/accessapp.png)